 - It depends on other components of AD. e.g. if confidence is low, cutting taxes may not increase consumer spending because people prefer to save.
 Also, people may not spend tax cuts, if they will soon be reversed.

 - Fiscal policy may have time lags.
-E.g. a decision to increase government spending may take a long time to have an effect on increasing AD.
+E.g., a decision to increase government spending may take a long time to affect aggregated demand (AD).

 - Expansionary fiscal policy will require higher government borrowing – this may not be possible for countries with high levels of debt, and rising bond yields.

-- In the long run expansionary fiscal policy may cause crowding out, i.e. the government increase spending but because they borrow from private sector, they have less to spend and therefore AD doesn’t increase.
+- In the long run, expansionary fiscal policy may cause crowding out, i.e. the government increase spending but because they borrow from the private sector, they have less to spend, and therefore AD doesn’t increase.
 However, Keynesians argue crowding out will not occur in a liquidity trap.